-This pumpkin spice blend is simple to make and can be mixed up in no time!
-You no longer need to worry about whether or not store bought pumpkin spice is safe to consume.
-Make your own, from scratch, and get back to baking.
+This pumpkin pie spice recipe is simple to make and can be mixed up in no time!
+Make your own pumpkin pie spice, from scratch, and make as little or as much as you need for baking.

 I use pumpkin spice in several recipes and I tend to go through it quickly during the fall months when I make homemade pumpkin lattes.
 For ease of use, I usually purchase it at the store.
 One day, when I was right in the middle of making the mini pumpkin cheesecakes from my cookbook, I ran out.

 The oven was preheated and I didn’t have time to run to the store.
 I searched through the spices in my cupboard and discovered that I had all the right ingredients to make my own pumpkin spice.